Skip to content

 Which Loan Is Better For First-Time Buyers?

 It depends on eligibility.
-USDA is often the stronger option for qualified buyers who want zero down.
-FHA is often the better option for buyers who need more flexible credit or broader location options.
+USDA may be stronger for qualified buyers who want zero down and are buying in eligible areas.
+FHA may be better for buyers who need broader location options or more flexible credit standards.

 Ready to get started?